worthingtonjg/Sort2019/Blazor/Readme.md

 # Introduction

-This was a presentation I gave that the SORT 2019 conference.
-It introduced the group to Web Assembly and Blazor.
+This is a presentation I gave at the SORT 2019 conference.
+It introduced the group to Web Assembly and C#/Blazor on the client side.

 ### Workshop Link